cmorgan/blog/2014/03/05/updating_my_web_stack.rst

 For data intensive and service related projects I always prefer to use the simplicity of `Tornado <http://www.tornadoweb.org/en/stable/>`_.
-Recently I had occasion to consider a more classic CMS type of applciation.
+Recently I had occasion to consider a more classic CMS type of application.
 I looked at Django a number of years ago and was largely unimpressed, probably because the need at the time was not for a CMS platform and the design of the admin interface seemed a bit late 90's.

 My opinion has changed however with the `Wagtail
 <https://github.com/torchbox/wagtail>`_ project from Torchbox.
 Very nice design